Multiple workflows allow organizations to setup unique workflows for different jobs. So not all jobs require the same workflow process.

 When you set the workflow to Active, it will be available for you to use when you create or edit a job.

-You have the option to make this the default workflow by selecting "Set as Default":
+You have the option to make this the default workflow by selecting "Set as Default".

 Note: If the workflow is currently set to your Default, you will not be able to set it to draft until you set another workflow stage to the default first.

-Edit Workflow Stage
+Hire Workflow Stage Settings

-This will differ based on your unique Job Fields but you can select "Show" for any field that the user should enter when they move a job to this stage.
+This will differ based on your unique Application Fields but you can select "Show" for any field that the user should enter when they move a job to this stage.
 Select "Require" to require that a user enter a value.

 Once you are ready to save the new workflow you can choose "Save":